Blosc/blogsite/pages/btune.md

 - **Btune Free** is free to use.
 Please note that it is licensed under an [Affero GPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
 This license comes with limited support, as it is mostly a community-driven project.

 - The **Btune Models** requires a fee of $1500 USD (or 1500 EUR) for up to 3 trained models per year, including 3 hours of support.
 You can ask to re-train models for the same or a different set of datasets on a yearly basis.

-The renewal is $1200 USD (or 1200 EUR) per year.
+  *Renewal* is $1200 USD (or 1200 EUR) per year.
 If you don't renew, you keep the right to use the models you already have forever, but you will not be able to ask for training new models.

 - **Btune Studio** requires a fee of $7500 USD (or 7500 EUR) per year, or $750 USD (or 750 EUR) per month for at least 1 year, whichever fits best for you.
 This includes 25 hours of support per year, or up to 3 hours of support per month when using the monthly fee.

-The renewal is $6000 USD (or 6000 EUR) per year, or $600 USD (or 600 EUR) monthly after the 1st year.
+  *Renewal* is $6000 USD (or 6000 EUR) per year, or $600 USD (or 600 EUR) monthly after the 1st year.
 If you don't renew, you keep the right to use Btune Studio for producing models internally in your organization forever, but you will not have access to newer versions.

-**Note**: Btune Studio is not open source, but we deliver sources with it so that you can build/fix it yourself.
+**Note**: Btune Studio is not open source software, but we deliver sources with it so that you can build/fix it yourself.
 However, you cannot include it in your own software and distribute it without permission.

-Additionally, for all licenses we offer an optional support pack that includes up to 3 hours of support per month for a monthly fee of $250 (or 250 EUR).
+For all licenses we offer an optional support pack that includes up to 3 hours of support per month for a monthly fee of $250 (or 250 EUR).
 For more support hours, please [contact us](mailto:contact@blosc.org).
 The contracted support can be used for training in the use of the software, or for consultation on compression for big data in general.

 You can do the payments via [the donations form for the Blosc project](https://www.blosc.org/pages/donate/) where, at the end of the form, you can specify the kind of license and support you are interested in.
 If for some reason, you cannot (or you don't want to) donate via NumFOCUS, please [contact us](mailto:contact@blosc.org); we can invoice you directly as well.